 1 See sections 133 and 133A of the Workers’ Compensation and Rehabilitation Act 2003 (Qld).

 The employer must report within eight business days.

 A worker feels pain in their wrist after performing repetitive tasks.
-They assume the pain will improve, but when it doesn’t, they sees their GP and obtain a referral for radiology and a medical certificate certifying them fit for suitable duties only.
-They provides the medical certificate to their supervisor.
+They assume the pain will improve, but when it doesn’t, they see their GP and obtain a referral for radiology and a medical certificate certifying them fit for suitable duties only.
+They provide the medical certificate to their supervisor.

 A worker witnesses a traumatic event at work.
 They immediately take one week off work, using their leave entitlements.
 They then attend their GP, who diagnoses them with depression and certifies them unfit for work for a further two weeks.
 The worker provides the medical certificate to their employer.

 A worker cuts their hand while working.
 Their supervisor takes them to the on-site nurse, who sutures the wound and tells the worker they will need to avoid their normal duties for several days.